featuremine/tutorials/market-data01-feedhandler/README.md

 ### Capture is another important aspect of the market data platform:
 - **Data Reservoir**: It's crucial to have several hours of market data available for strategies to initialize their state upon launch.
 - **Research and Analysis**: Near real-time processing of market data is pivotal for evaluation, research, and subsequent data archiving to facilitate further studies and simulations.
+- **Near real-time archive**: Ability to archive market data nearly real-time, allows research teams to analyse startegy performance and to make model adjustments for the following trading day.

 ### Blog series goal:
 Our objective with this series is to architect a lightning-fast market data platform that also meets distribution and capture benchmarks.